falconmick/starward/docs/starward-graphql.md

   returning ACF fields which have their own GraphQL queries.
 However we should be able to get a total GraphQL network status and figure out if we have any sub-queries loading still and show that loading screen!
 Please add either of these if you have the time!
+  * pre-fetching is (somewhat) possible via createCustomPage, see FormPage.jsx for an example implementation that pre-fetches the form for this page.
+This is only possible when you know what queries to run before the page is executed, for example when you access /contact-page you might know that you will need formId 3, so you can safely pre-fetch!
 - Happy developers
 - Terse definition of required data without needing to buid 100 endpoints.
 Now for example if I were to build RedLily onto this I would have just passed the project Id's down to the other Projects CTA and write a query that request JUST